monero-wallet-cli is the wallet software shipped in the Monero archives. It is a console program,

 monero-wallet-cli handles the account.

-This guide will show how to perform various operations from the
+This guide will show how to perform various operations with

 Since the blockchain handling and the wallet are separate programs, many uses of